 When we flush toilets or drain sinks and appliances, the wastewater seems to simply disappear.
 Of course, it doesn't.
 It drains into the wastewater collection system, a 132+ mile system of underground pipelines that collects wastewater from throughout the Goleta Valley and transports it almost entirely by gravity to the wastewater treatment plant.

 Goleta uses what is called a separate sewer system.
 This means that the pipes used to transport the wastewater from the community to the treatment plant carry only wastewater.
 Santa Barbara County Flood Control maintains a separate system of storm drains that takes care of the large volumes of water from rain.
 This water is discharged directly to creeks without treatment.

 The Big Picture

-Each home and business in Goleta has a side sewer pipe which connects to the Goleta Sanitary District main sewer line.
+Each home and business in Goleta has a side sewer pipe (called a "Lateral") which connects to the Goleta Sanitary District main sewer line.
 Lateral sewers connect with larger sewers called trunk or main sewers.
+The home or business owner is responsible for maintenance of these laterals!
 Pipes within the collection system range in size from four inches to 36 inches in diameter and can be buried to depths of approximately 25 feet.

 Sewer System Management Plan